In the UK, trade secrets are protected by:

 The trade secret owner needs to take reasonable steps to maintain the secrecy of the information.
 For example, licences should include carefully crafted confidentiality provisions specific to the relevant trade secret.
 Furthermore, practical measures should be set up to ensure protection of the trade secret within both the licensor and licensee companies, including who has electronic and physical access to the information.

-If there are a large number of non-exclusive licences it is possible that even with the protection of confidentiality clauses, the information will no longer be sufficiently secret to qualify as a trade secret.
+If there are a large number of non-exclusive licences, it is possible that even with the protection of confidentiality clauses, the information will no longer be sufficiently secret to qualify as a trade secret.

 Trade secrets are more flexible and potentially broader in scope/subject matter than other IP rights.
-They can cover very commercially valuable information which it is not possible to protect (either at all, or effectively) by patents (eg, algorithms) or copyright (eg, the recipe for Coca-Cola).
+They can cover very commercially valuable information that it is not possible to protect (either at all, or effectively) by patents (eg, algorithms) or copyright (eg, the recipe for Coca-Cola).
 They are also not time limited, unlike patents, designs or copyright.
 The most significant difference is that there is no public disclosure at all, unlike for patents or trade marks of designs.

 Trade secrets can also be enforced through equity and contractual bases.